How to re-train your primary deep core muscles

-Before you get started, take a few minutes to practice diaphragmatic breathing in child’s pose to facilitate core function and ease tension in your back and hips.
+Before you get started, take a few minutes to practice three dimensional diaphragmatic breathing in child’s pose to facilitate core function and ease tension in your back and hips.
 As you breathe in, imagine moving your breath (down, back and wide) into your pelvic floor.
 Let your exhalation come back to you naturally.
 Allow each inhalation to evenly expand the core of your body 360 degrees.
 With each exhalation, allow your body to soften into the shape of child’s pose.
 Then, do cat-cow sequence 5-6x to warm up your spine.

 Step 1 Intention to Move